Dandelions: Essential for Honey Bee Pollinators

 Honey bee on dandelion

-Dandelions are one of the first flowers to bloom in the spring, providing a crucial food source for honey bees after a long winter.
-As temperatures warm up, honey bees and dandelions will venture out of their hives in search of nectar and pollen.
-Dandelions are important for honey bees because they provide a source of energy and help them build their colonies.
+Dandelions are one of the first flowers to bloom in the spring, providing a crucial food source for Honey bees after a long winter.
+As temperatures warm up, Honey bees and dandelions will venture out of their hives in search of nectar and pollen.
+Dandelions are important for Honey bees because they provide a source of energy and help them build their colonies.
 Honey bees rely on dandelions for survival.

 High Nutritional Value